kamosh-in/cdk-for-dummies/README.md

 The Token Secret String (without the quotation marks) will go in the "Authorization" header of the request.
 I recommend [Postman](https://www.postman.com/product/what-is-postman/) to test with.
 I have included my Collection in the repository to import into Postman and easily get working with properly-formatted requests.

-Once you have imported the Collection, go the Variables tab and replace the dummy values with your Endpoint and Token.
+Once you have imported the Collection, go to the Variables tab and replace the dummy values with your Endpoint and Token.

 ![Postman](./img/postman.png)